hammad93/hurricane-deploy/README.md

 # Quickstart

-## Import most recent Atlantic tropic storms
+## Import most recent Atlantic tropical storms

 From this NHC resource described here, , we can import the most recent tropical storms using the following code.